Samsung/tizen-docs/docs/application/dotnet/guides/app-management/app-manager.md

     ```

 <a name="manage_context"></a>
-## Managing the Application Running Context
+## Managing Application Running Context

-To get the application running context and its details, and to operate on the context:
+To manage the context of the currently running application, follow these steps:

-1. Get the context of the currently-running application by creating an instance of the [Tizen.Applications.ApplicationRunningContext](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.ApplicationRunningContext.html) class, with the ID of the application from which the context is being obtained as a parameter.
+1. Get the context of the currently running application.
+To get the context, create an instance of the [Tizen.Applications.ApplicationRunningContext](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.ApplicationRunningContext.html) class, with the ID of the application from which the context is being obtained as a parameter.

-    If you do not know your App ID, you can retrieve it as follows.
+    If you do not have an application ID, you can retrieve it as follows.

     ```
     string applicationId = ApplicationManager.GetAppId(Your PID);